 Our fifth example has some shortcomings related to side-hanging t-shirts, but it also utilizes a combination approach which creates visual interest and draws in the shopper.
 We like the combination of the space-saving hang bars with the shelves that show the full t-shirt graphic.
 What we like even more is the cross-merchandising approach by combining t-shirts with footwear and headwear.
 These non-t-shirt items help to create impulse sales for t-shirts by drawing in shoppers who might initially be interested in shoes or caps.

-Finally, the 5 examples shown below are freestanding t-shirt fixtures that RICH LTD. currently offers or has offered in the past as stock items.
+Finally, the 5 examples shown below are freestanding t-shirt retail display fixtures that RICH LTD. currently offers or has offered in the past as stock items.
 With the exception of the last example, all of these fixtures are designed to sell t-shirts and related apparel items.
 This cross-merchandising approach is consistent with the other merchandising approaches we have discussed in this blog.
 For additional examples, please visit our blog entitled “Sell More T-Shirts with the Right T-Shirt Display.”